pytask-dev/pytask-latex/README.rst

         pass

-Note that, the first dependency is always assumed to be the LaTeX document.
-With multiple dependencies it may look like this
+Note that, LaTeX document which will be compiled must be the first dependency.
+Add other dependencies like images after the source file.

 .. code-block:: python

     @pytask.mark.latex
-    @pytask.mark.depends_on("document.tex", "image.png")
+    @pytask.mark.depends_on(["document.tex", "image.png"])
     @pytask.mark.produces("document.pdf")
     def task_compile_latex_document():
         pass